sfm2686/RMSA/README.md

   - `Mysql 8.0`
   - `Python 3.7`
   - Python 3 `Pip 20.0`
-2. Install project dependencies in a Python virtual environment:
+2. Install project dependencies in a Python virtual environment(if you wish  to install the dependencies systemwide you can skip to the last command in this step although its not recommended):
   - Using `pip`, install `virtualenv`, (assuming `pip` here is pointing to your Python 3's pip executable, otherwise you probably can use `pip3` instead):
     ```